srikanthmalla/Alexa/README.md

 ```
 call Alexa. when it hears you, it will respond by saying yes.

-commands to say: youtube (anything you want to search)
+commands to say: youtube (anything video you want to search)

+youtube song (anysong you want to play on back end)

 ## Dependencies

-(notify2) sudo pip install notify2

 sudo apt-get install google-chrome (install adblock extension in chrome)

-these are usually installed by default:

-playsound, bs4 (module name: beautiful soup 4)
+these modules are needed to install run `./setup.sh`:

+notify2, playsound, bs4, vlc, pafy, git+https://github.com/Khang-NT/youtube-dl.git